 Hours Completed G.P.A.

-0-15 1.5
+15 1.5

-16-30 1.6
+30 1.6

-31-45 1.7
+45 1.7

-46-60 2.0
+60 2.0

-If students fall below this standing and wish to regain good standing, students must successfully complete at least 50 percent of credit hours attempted (six credit hours minimum) and maintain a Grade Point Average of 2.0, or a level that will maintain the minimum grade point average for hours completed.
+If students fall below this standing and wish to regain good standing, students must successfully complete at least 50 percent of credit hours attempted (six credit hours minimum per semester) and maintain a Grade Point Average of 2.0, or a level that will maintain the minimum grade point average for hours completed.
 Students will not be eligible for Title IV monies during the semester(s) needed to regain good standing.

 Students who receive a grade of I (Incomplete) will have the following semester to make up this work.
 The course for which the grade of I was received will not be used in the computation of completed courses.
-A grade of W (Withdrawal) will be counted in hours attempted during the semester.
+A grade of W (Withdrawal) will be counted in hours attempted during the semester; a grade of W is counted as a failing grade for financial aid purposes.
 Students can repeat courses if a failing grade was received for the course or if they withdrew from the course.
 Other courses can be repeated only if required by the institution for the student's program of study.